Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Adaptive Neyman Allocation

-At first glance, it may appear that the OLS predictors cannot be the minimizers of the variance due to the presence of the residual correlation term.
+At first glance, it may appear that the OLS predictors cannot be the minimizers of the variance due to the presence of the cross term, i.e. the correlation between the residuals.
 However, this intuition is false{\textemdash}it turns out that the minimizers are indeed given by the OLS predictors.
-Some care is needed to establish this fact because the function $(\bv(1), \bv(0)) \mapsto g(p^*, \bv(1), \bv(0))$ is non-convex.
-In Section~\ref{section:B2} of the appendix, we give the full proof which uses orthogonality properties of the OLS predictors as well as several judicious applications of AM-GM and Cauchy Schwarz.
+Some care is needed to establish this fact because the function $(p, \bv(1), \bv(0)) \mapsto \Var{\eate ; p, \bv(1), \bv(0)}$ is non-convex.
+In Section~\suppref{section:C1} of the appendix, we give the full proof which uses orthogonality properties of the OLS predictors as well as several judicious applications of AM-GM and Cauchy-Schwarz.

-Once the Neyman Allocation $p^*$, $\optbv(1)$, and $\optbv(0)$ have been derived, the oracle variance is obtained by substituting these parameters into the variance and using the definition of the residual correlation $\rho$. \end{proof}

 \begin{definition} Given an adaptive design, the \emph{Neyman Regret} $\neymanregret_T$ is defined as the difference between the (normalized) adaptive and oracle variances:

 \end{definition}